NUKnightLab/StoryMapJS/DEVELOPMENT.md

-# Developing StoryMapJS - the javascript
+# Developing StoryMapJS - the javascript library

 When you make changes to the code, you should execute the build command.
-To test your changes, run a simple local web server in the project root and navigate, e.g. to http://localhost:8000/src/template/index.html.
+To test your changes, run a simple local web server in the project root and navigate, e.g. to http://localhost:8000/src/template/arya.html.

 Install the dependencies and build the javascript: